HomeMobileAndroidFix Google Play Protect Blocks and Flags Samsung Wallet (Samsung Pay) as...

 Image credit: Samsung

-Ways to Resolve Google Play Protect Blocks and Flags Samsung Wallet (Samsung Pay) as Harmful Issue
+How to Resolve Google Play Protect Blocks or Flags Samsung Wallet (Samsung Pay) as Harmful App Issue

 The good news is there are some things you can try to get Samsung Pay up and running again.
-Let me walk you through some troubleshooting steps to fix Google Play Protect blocking Samsung Wallet.
+Let me walk you through some troubleshooting steps to fix Google Play Protect blocking Samsung Wallet or flagging it as a harmful app.

 First, try updating the Samsung Wallet app to the latest version.
-Google Play Protect may be detecting an old version of the app as bad by mistake.
+Google Play Protect may be detecting an old version of the app installed on your Android phone as bad by mistake.

 Here’s how to update Samsung Wallet: